unixpickle/puzzle.js/README.md

 Once you build the source code, you're ready to use the library.

 Puzzle.js can run in the browser, in Node.js, or in a WebWorker.
 If you want to use this library in HTML, you can copy the **build/** directory to your project (and possibly rename it to "puzzlejs" or something like that).
-Then, you can include everything using `<script>` tags:
+Then, you can include everything using a `<script>` tag:

-    <script src="puzzlejs/rubik.js"></script>
-    <script src="puzzlejs/skewb.js"></script>
-    <script src="puzzlejs/scrambler.js"></script>
-    <script src="puzzlejs/webscrambler.js"></script>
-    <script src="puzzlejs/perms.js"></script>
+    <script src="puzzlejs/puzzle.web.0.0.1.js"></script>

-Note that the order of the files matters, since the "scrambler" API depends on the "rubik" and "skewb" APIs and the "webscrambler" API depends on the "scrambler" API.
-Note also that "webscrambler_worker.js" needs to be in the same directory as "webscrambler.js" so that the webscrambler WebWorker can be launched properly.

-The above script tags are superfluous if you want to use every API that puzzle.js provides.
-In this case, all you need is "puzzle.web.VERSION.js" and "webscrambler_worker.js".
+Note that you should replace "0.0.1" with the actual version number.
+Note also that you should not use an async `<script>` tag; the "webscrambler" API locates its WebWorker script in a way which depends on a synchronous import.

 # TODO

  * Implement more intelligent random state generator for Skewb
  * Re-write the entire 3x3x3 solver
  * Generate 2x2x2 random state scrambles
+ * Don't run webscrambler WebWorker until first scramble is requested

 # License